 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

 The City of Fort Atkinson has demonstrated that it has continued to comply with the state of Wisconsin’s “Smart Growth” law for land use and planning and resource management.
 The “City of Fort Atkinson Comprehensive Plan” was adopted on 9/16/2008 and is intended to be the decision making guide for future community growth, change, and preservation over the next 20 or so years.
-As evidence of this, the city has initiated the Green Recognition Program which identifies businesses, community organization and individual citizens who are doing things to lessen harmful environmental impacts.
+As evidence of this, the City has initiated the Green Recognition Program which identifies businesses, community organization and individual citizens who are doing things to lessen harmful environmental impacts.
 The award recognizes that a healthy economy and healthy environment are mutually supportive.

 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 Local birding hotspots Dorothy Carnes County Park & Rose Lake State Natural Area and Bark River Nature Park are monitored regularly with results being submitted to eBird.
 Additionally, many birders have been actively involved in Wisconsin’s Breeding Bird Atlas II, all results are submitted via the eBird BBS portal.
-Local resident birder Daniel Schneider has erected and checked numerous Prothonotary Warbler boxes in and near the City or Fort Atkinson.
+Local resident birder Daniel Schneider has erected and checked numerous Prothonotary Warbler boxes in and near the City of Fort Atkinson.

 There are several active Purple Martin colonies in an around Fort Atkinson.
 Local resident and Purple Martin extraordinaire Gary Wolfram has built numerous Purple Martin houses for various individuals.
 By far the largest colony is located just east of Fort Atkinson, near the Rock and Bark River confluence with 250+ pairs using a very well maintained and appropriate group of houses.
 Between this group and the other active colonies hundreds of Purple Martins have fledged in recent years.